 It is legal to make some types of food out of a home kitchen.
 This link explains that.

 Making and selling allowed food out of a home kitchen does not need a license.
-The food may also be sold their food at a farmers market, but will need licenses to sell there.
+The food may also be sold at a farmers market, but will need licenses to sell there.
 More on the licenses in (5) below.

 Some food which cannot legally be made out of the home may be made at a farmers market or at a County approved kitchen.
 A County approved kitchen is basically a kitchen that meets certain guidelines set by the health department.
 A County approved kitchen can be a commercial kitchen; or it can be a kitchen in a non-profit.
 It cannot be a residential kitchen.
 Always speak to the government every step along the way.
-For example, making yogurt and cheese is not allowed in even a County approved kitchen without some State regulations coming into play.
+For example, making yogurt and cheese is not allowed in even a County approved kitchen without some State and Federal regulations coming into play.

 Union Kitchen is a shared commercial kitchen space that rents out “pods” — small kitchen areas — to owners for preparing food.
 There is also shared equipment and storage space.
 Union Kitchen is ideal for larger operations.